Top-rated local movers that handle Port St. Lucie to Providence moves

 How life is different in Port St. Lucie vs. Providence

-- Providence might offer you a slower pace of life, since the population is about 7% less than Port St. Lucie.
+- Providence’s population is about 7% less than Port St. Lucie.

-Other things to consider for your Port St. Lucie vs. Providence move
+Other things to consider for your Port St. Lucie to Providence move

 - Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.

 - State licensing: In Rhode Island, the Rhode Island Public Utilities Commission (RIPUC) is responsible for providing regulation and oversight of the moving and storage industry.
 The state maintains a database of licensed movers, though some information may not be current.
-To verify that the movers youโre considering are licensed, insured, and authorized to provide relocation services without the state, check the above link and call (401) 780-9700.
-Make sure the moving company you use has a license before hiring.
+To verify that the movers you’re considering are licensed, insured, and authorized to provide relocation services without the state, check the above link and call (401) 780-9700.
+Double-check that the moving company is properly licensed before you hire them.

 Where to live in Providence